openstates/documentation/docs/data/query-scraper-output-data.md

 ### Use views to drill into the data

 To make this data structure simpler to reason about, we can use Views.
-Here's a set of recommended views you can try:
+Here's a set of recommended views you can try.
+Please note that these views are used in many of the suggested queries below.
+In order to execute a query that uses a view, you need to create the view first!

 ```sql
 -- Bills